helensz98/Interactive-Lab-Hub/Lab 6/README.md

 ## Make it your own

-I worked with Jingjun Wang (jw2668) for this assignment.
+I worked with Erin Gong (yg545) for this assignment.

 **1. Explain your design**